-Topeka leaders report that contracts for deed or rent-to-own contracts make up a growing segment of homebuying contracts in the city.
-116 Under a contract for deed, the owner/landlord is the seller and the tenant is the buyer.
+Topeka leaders report that contracts for deed or rent-to-own contracts make up a growing segment of homebuying contracts in the city.116 Under a contract for deed, the owner/landlord is the seller and the tenant is the buyer.
 The buyer makes regular payments to the seller, but the deed does not transfer until the final payment.
-The challenge is that many contract for deed arrangements are set up so the buyer will never actually become owner of the property but instead lose their downpayment, monthly payments and money spent on home repairs if they miss a single payment.
-117 For example, when the Pennsylvania Attorney General sued a company called Vision Property Management for its contract for deed practices, it found only 2% of the hundreds of buyers actually obtained a deed for the property.
-The remainder made payments for years and then lost every dollar that they put into the house.
-118
+The challenge is that many contract for deed arrangements are set up so the buyer will never actually become owner of the property but instead lose their downpayment, monthly payments and money spent on home repairs if they miss a single payment.117 For example, when the Pennsylvania Attorney General sued a company called Vision Property Management for its contract for deed for the property.
+The remainder made payments for years and then lost every dollar that they put into the house.118